N.b. this document is partially based on the rules used at the Nordic Historical Fencing League and Swordfish.

 - The competition is open for everyone over the age of 18 who has not reached a top-8 position (reached the quarter finals) in a longsword competition with at least 20 participants during the past three years.

-- Matches will be fought to 10 points, or to the duration of 3 minutes.
-10 seconds from the end the timekeeper yells “Last exchange” and the fighters are allowed to fight the last exchange without a timelimit, though if the referee deems the fighters passive he may at any time end the match by calling break.
+- Matches will be fought to 9 points, or to the duration of 2 minutes.
+10 seconds from the end the timekeeper yells “Last exchange” and the fighters are allowed to fight the last exchange without a timelimit, though if the referee deems the fighters passive he may at any time during those 10 seconds end the match by calling break.
 If that last exchange ends with a ”no exchange” judgement (the judges could not agree on what happened) the match is still ended.

-- Finals (including fights for third place) will be fought for one 3 minute round with no point limit.
+- Finals (including fights for third place) will be fought for 3 minutes with no point limit.

 - Simulators will be provided.